rhyslwells/Data-Archive/content/standardised/Network Design.md

 aliases:
 category:
 ---

-**Mixed-Integer Programming**: Handles problems where some variables must be integers, commonly used in optimizing network design and capacity planning.
+Mixed-Integer Programming: Handles problems where some variables must be integers, commonly used in optimizing network design and capacity planning.

 How to systems interact.